 LIMITING SEARCHES & QUESTIONING

-During a traffic stop for a violation punishable as an infraction under either the California Vehicle Code or San Francisco Transportation Code, members shall only ask investigatory questions regarding criminal activity if reasonable suspicion or probable cause for a criminal offense arises during the traffic stop.
+During a traffic stop for a violation punishable as an infraction under either the California Vehicle Code, San Francisco Police Code or San Francisco Transportation Code, members shall only ask investigatory questions regarding criminal activity if reasonable suspicion or probable cause for a criminal offense arises during the traffic stop.
 (Example: During a routine traffic stop, officers smell the odor of an alcoholic beverage on the driver’s breath, they may then begin to ask investigatory questions about a potential DUI violation).
 Nothing in this DGO shall prohibit a member from asking a driver for their license, registration, or proof of insurance.

-During a traffic stop for a violation punishable as an infraction under either the California Vehicle Code or San Francisco Transportation Code, members shall only ask for permission to conduct a consent search of a person or vehicle if reasonable suspicion or probable cause for a criminal offense arises during the stop.
+During a traffic stop for a violation punishable as an infraction under either the California Vehicle Code, the San Francisco Police Code or San Francisco Transportation Code, members shall only ask for permission to conduct a consent search of a person or vehicle if reasonable suspicion or probable cause for a criminal offense arises during the stop.

 Exceptions.
 The above limits on searches and questioning set forth in section 9.07.05(A)-(B) shall not apply to stops made pursuant to section 9.07.04(B)(2)-(B)(4).